frontenddogma/web-development-glossary/manuscript/s.md

 : An abstract data type that serves as a collection of elements, with the two principal operations push, which adds an element to the collection, and pop, which removes the most recently added element that was not yet removed.
 The order in which elements come off a stack gives rise to its alternative name, LIFO (last in, first out).&nbsp;[†](#w-stack)

 Stack Overflow
 : A Q&A site for professional and enthusiast programmers.
 Stack Overflow is a privately held website, the flagship site of the Stack Exchange Network, created in 2008 by Jeff Atwood and Joel Spolsky.
-It features questions and answers on a wide range of topics in computer programming.
-Stack Overflow was created to be a more open alternative to earlier Q&A sites.
 The name for the website was chosen by voting.&nbsp;[†](#w-stack-overflow) ℹ︎&nbsp;[stackoverflow.com](https://stackoverflow.com/)

 Stacking context
 : A three-dimensional conceptualization of HTML elements along an imaginary z-axis relative to the user, who is assumed to be facing the viewport or web page.
 For CSS, each box belongs to one stacking context.
 The `z-index` property establishes whether a box establishes a stacking context, and the level of a box in its stacking context.&nbsp;[‡](#m-stacking-context)